 Consultation is the Islamic philosophy of governance in the Muslim state, and it is likewise the Islamic philosophy of the Muslim society and of the Muslim family.
-Islam’s stance towards consultation didn’t stop at the point of considering it [to be] one of the human rights, rather it went to the point of making consultation an obligatory religious ordinance on the entire Muslim community – rulers and subjects – in the state, in society, in family and in various modes of human conduct.
+Islam’s stance towards consultation didn’t stop at the point of considering it [to be] one of the human rights, rather it went to the point of making consultation an obligatory religious ordinance on the entire Muslim community – rulers and subjects – in the state, in society, in the family and in various modes of human conduct.
 As for the method of consultation, Islam didn’t set a specific system for it, but [rather] left the complete right and full freedom for the Muslim community in devising and inventing systems, organisations, ways and means that bring the goals and objectives of consultation close to action and offering when they are applied and put into practice.

 Islam’s policy of governance exists after acceptance of the necessity of consultation between the ruler and the subject; [it exists] on the basis of justice from the rulers and obedience from the subjects.
-Justice, therefore, in Islamic law is an obligatory ordinance and isn’t merely one of the rights that the person holding them is able to waive when he wants to or neglect without bearing the responsibility and [incurring] sin.
-As for obedience from subjects, it means timely hearing and timely obedience together with establishing the book of God the Exalted; thus obedience to the ruler’s commands isn’t unconditional and absolute, nor should obedience persist even if the ruler was to drop the law of God and His Messenger.
+Justice, therefore, in Islamic law is an obligatory ordinance and isn’t merely one of the rights that the person holding them is able to waive when they want to or neglect without bearing the responsibility and [incurring] sin.
+As for obedience of the subjects, it means timely hearing and timely obedience together with establishing the book of God the Exalted; thus obedience to the ruler’s commands isn’t unconditional and absolute, nor should the obedience persist even if the ruler was to drop the law of God and His Messenger.